Skip to content

 Ultrasonic technology

-Ultrasonic technology has been proven to be the best method for cleaning clear aligners.
-Zima Dental’s Dental pod is the world’s first ultrasonic cleaning machine for oral appliances, using clinical-grade technology to deliver a thorough yet gentle clean.
-In a process called ‘cavitation’, energy from micro bubbles breaks down plaque buildup, lifts stains and kills bacteria.
+Ultrasonic technology is a widely used and highly effective method for cleaning clear aligners.
+Zima Dental’s Dental Pod is an at-home ultrasonic cleaning machine for oral appliances, using professional-standard technology to deliver a thorough yet gentle clean.
+In a process called ‘cavitation’, energy from micro bubbles helps break down plaque buildup and lift stains from the surface of your appliance.
 This Invisalign cleaning method is both highly effective and non-abrasive to Invisalign aligners.

 How often should you clean them?

 Given that Invisalign aligners are worn for up to 22 hours a day and that bacterial biofilms develop within 6 hours of wearing, they ideally need to be cleaned twice a day.
 It’s good practice to factor Invisalign cleaning in with your morning and evening tooth brushing routine.
-In order to prevent this harmful buildup and guarantee complete sterilisation, use the Dental pod with a sterilising tablet.
-Unlike other tablets, which contain harsh ingredients, Zima’s Sterilising Tablets have been formulated with non-toxic ingredients to ensure that no damage is done to your appliance or to your oral health.
+To help manage buildup as part of a regular cleaning routine, use the Dental Pod with a Zima Ultrasonic Boosting Tablet.
+Unlike some tablets, which contain harsher ingredients, Zima’s Tablets have been formulated to support an effective cleaning process while being suitable for regular use on your appliance.

 In the meantime, it is always recommended to store your Invisalign in a protective case, to maintain its integrity and reduce exposure to airborne bacteria.
-The Zima Go is a durable carry case that has in-built UV sterilisation technology.
-Whilst keeping your Invisalign safe on the go, its UV technology works on a rapid 1-minute cycle to sterilise your appliance.
+The Zima UV Case is a durable carry case that features built-in UV light technology.
+Whilst keeping your Invisalign safe on the go, its UV cycle helps keep your appliance clean between uses.
 Made with robust aluminium-alloy and fitted with an easy to use and ultra-secure magnetic closure, this case has been engineered with aligner patients and their day to day in mind.

-For extra freshness on the go, the Zima Fresh oral hygiene spray has been formulated with vitamin rich ingredients and naturally-occurring xylitol, to remineralise your enamel, kill bacteria and leave a minty fresh taste.
-Xylitol helps kill bacteria by tricking microbes into thinking that it is sugar, causing them to die off when they are unable to metabolise this agent.
-Designed to be sprayed onto your appliance before wearing or directly into your mouth, Zima Fresh’s antimicrobial formula is a convenient solution for keeping your appliance fresh at all times.
+For extra freshness on the go, the Zima Fresh oral hygiene spray has been formulated with vitamin-rich ingredients and naturally occurring xylitol, to help freshen your mouth and leave a minty taste.
+Designed to be sprayed onto your appliance before wearing or directly into your mouth, Zima Fresh is a convenient addition to your daily oral care routine.

 By incorporating these simple yet effective cleaning practices into your daily routine, you can ensure that your Invisalign aligners remain clean, clear, and comfortable throughout your orthodontic journey.
 Remember, maintaining good oral hygiene habits is essential for achieving optimal results and enjoying a healthy, confident smile for years to come.